trevcaru/psyvis-ml/README.md

 Margins are not compared as raw numbers across models.
 Different architectures use different score scales, so a raw margin from resnet50 does not mean the same thing as one from vit_small.
-The tool reports each model's change from its own clean baseline instead.
+This tool reports each model's change from its own clean baseline instead.

 ## What is shipped